talvasconcelos/cms-bot/README.md

 In the console, you can trigger a panic sell by hitting the "s" key.
 On Telegram enter *"/help"* to see a list of possible commands.

 ## Strategies
 Choose a strategy from the *strategies* folder or create one for your trading style.
+You can use the template file.

 ## Contributions
 If you want to contribute to the project or fix something please be free to send a PR.
 Or just flag an issue.